fraud prevention in ecommerce

 online security and digital identity verification

-Next, a risk score is calculated, in real-time, combining authoritative data such as match statuses, metadata and linkages from the Identity Network and the behavioral analysis of identity elements in the Identity Graph.
-With a scale of 0-500, with a higher number indicating a riskier transaction and a lower number indicating less risk, the risk score enables organizations to calculate a more informed and accurate risk assessment on each customer.
-Furthermore, an additional layer to Mastercard Identity’s solution is provided through device and user behavior analysis.
+Next, a risk score is calculated, in real-time, combining data such as match statuses, metadata and linkages from the Identity Network and the behavioral analysis of identity elements in the Identity Graph.
+With a scale of 0-500, with a higher number indicating a riskier transaction and a lower number indicating less risk, the risk score enables organizations to calculate a more informed risk assessment on each customer.
+Furthermore, an additional layer to Mastercard Identity’s solutions is provided through device and user behavior analysis.
 This behavioral analytics tool examines the current and historical interactions of the customer and can be used to differentiate between a legitimate cardholder and an imposter.
 For example, the technology can analyze:

 • The volume of traffic coming from a single device